 If you are married, you can pass your entire estate to your surviving spouse without paying federal estate taxes in the U.S. due to the unlimited marital deduction.
-The marital deduction allows a deduction from a testatorís gross estate of all property passed to a surviving spouse.
+Currently, the marital deduction allows a deduction from a testatorís gross estate of all property passed to a surviving spouse.
 To qualify for the unlimited marital deduction, the surviving spouse of the decedent must be a U.S. citizen.
 When the surviving spouse dies, his or her estate is taxed if it exceeds the federal exemption amount.
 With portability, the estate of the surviving spouse may be able to use the first deceased spouse's unused federal estate tax exemption amount.

 Terminable Interest Rule

 The transfer of a terminable interest from a deceased spouse to a surviving spouse does not qualify for the federal estate tax marital deduction.
 Therefore, if you plan to pass a property interest that is considered a terminable interest to your surviving spouse after your death, it may be subject to estate tax.What type of property interest is considered a terminable interest?
 A terminable interest is a property interest that has a fixed term, exists for a limited period of time or terminates upon the happening of a certain event.
 For example, if a surviving spouse receives the right to use property for life, such as in a life estate, but upon his or her death, it passes to your designated beneficiary, that property interest is a terminable interest.There are several exceptions to the terminable interest rule.
 If you are concerned about the marital deduction and may be leaving a terminable interest to your spouse or partner as part of your estate plan, get advice from a CPA or accountant.